 And 300km of underutilized space in a city the size of Toronto is nothing to scoff at.
 If handled properly, the neighbourhood could intensify its communities.
 Instead of being off-limit spaces, laneways could become walkable, gathering spaces and new places for art and commerce because 300km is a lot of space to reclaim.

 The other case for laneway housing that urban planners keep making is that they rely on existing infrastructure and current resources to be used more efficiently.

 Laneway Houses : What’s the Catch?

-Right now the guidelines are being built not the units.
-But this is a really neat project with lots of potential if handled correctly:
+Right now, the guidelines are being built, not the units.
+But this is a really neat project with lots of potentials if handled correctly:

 - will help strengthen neighbourhoods and communities

-- create a new aesthetic and pride of place to laneways without altering the character of an existing neighbourhood
+- create a new aesthetic and pride of place in laneways without altering the character of an existing neighbourhood

 - A way to bring environmentally sustainable design into communities